Effective Window Function for Lagrangian Halos: Relation to spherical collapse and the collapse threshold measurements

 Conceptually, going beyond the tophat shape is subtle.
 This is because the window function plays two roles.
 In theory calculations, it smooths the initial overdensity field.
 In the other, which is close to the way measurements are made, it is a weighting function which selects a fraction of the local dark matter particles that go on to become members of the Eulerian halo later on.
-For a tophat, these two roles appear to be the same, but for other filters, they need not be.
-We discuss this below.
+For a tophat, with a determinisitic relation between particle motions and distance from the center, these two roles appear to be the same, but for other filters, or when there is some stochasticity, they need not be.
+This has two implications, which we use the excursion set approach to illustrate.